Skip to main content

 Essential Nutritional Building Blocks

-The primary nutrients for are well-established, yet their importance is amplified in this context.
+The primary nutrients for bone health are well-established, yet their importance is amplified in this context.
 Providing your body with an abundance of these resources is a direct way to counteract potential hormonal impacts on bone metabolism.

 • Calcium This mineral is the fundamental building block of bone tissue, providing its hardness and structure.
 Dietary sources are paramount for ensuring a consistent supply.